AUTOMCAS/AUTOMCAS/README.md

 - Mentored and trained junior technicians to uphold the department's high standards
 - Planned and developed projects and exercises with tight deadlines and specifications.
 - Planned and supervised a £100,000 refurbishment of the Engineering department.

-#### Intern, Bamboo Bicycle Club, London (2014 - 2015)

-- Developed new ideas and products and improving existing designs.
-- Produced and amended CAD models and drawings.
-- Produced instruction manuals and designing product packaging.

-#### Projects intern, London Sustainability Exchange, London (2013)

-- Graphical work such as producing logos, flyers and banners for the organisation.
-- Conducted research and aiding with idea generation for projects.

-#### Product design and development, Design and Technology Association, London (2012)

-- Co-wrote educational materials for primary aged children, supporting development of practical skills in design and technology.
-- Published in design and technology association’s magazine for Primary school teachers.

-#### Conservation volunteering, The Conservation Volunteers, London (2011 - 2013)

-- Included Biodiversity surveying and woodland maintenance with Kingston University and The Conservation Volunteers (formerly BCTV)

 ## <a name="education">Education</a>